AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

  * To reduce memory demands, cached versions of the Pixel map and the Image are deleted and the image file is moved to a separate directory so note that it has been processed.
  * The project (.gpx file) is deleted and recreated periodically so that the memory footprint for this script does not grow.

+The speed of this code will depend on many things, but the number of pixels in the image is primary, as well as CPU speed.
+With ~9 Mb images, I have seen average times in the range of 0.7 to 0.9 sec/image, after the first image is processed and the cached arrays are computed.
+With the Apple M1 chip the time is closer to 0.6 sec/image.
-There is a possible tuning parameter that may change speed based on the speed of the CPU vs. memory constraints in variable :data:`GSASIIscriptable.blkSize`.
+There is also a possible tuning parameter that may change speed based on the speed of the CPU vs. memory constraints in variable :data:`GSASIIscriptable.blkSize`.
 This value should be a power of two and defaults to
 128. You might find that a larger or smaller value will improve performance for you.